 Kara is married and has two daughters, Erin and Kerrie, both graduates of HFRCS and also Conwell-Egan Catholic.
 They are both now in college.
 In her spare time, Kara enjoys baking, cross stitching and reading.
 She is a parishioner at St. Frances Cabrini parish.

-Theresa Levitsky is currently employed at St. Francis Medical Center is Trenton, NJ, where she has been the Program Director of the School of Radiography for more than 24 years.
-After completing a certification program in Radiography, Theresa graduated from the College of New Jersey with a Bachelor’s in Business Administration Management.
+Theresa Levitsky is currently employed at St. Francis Medical Center in Trenton, NJ, where she has been the Program Director of the School of Radiography for more than 24 years.
+After completing a certification program in Radiography, Theresa graduated from the College of New Jersey with a Bachelor's in Business Administration Management.
 Her graduate studies were completed at LaSalle University where she earned a Master of Arts in Education.
-Theresa is a member of several professional organizations and serves as the Vice President of the Auxiliary of St. Francis.
+Theresa is a member of several professional organizations and serves as the Vice President of the Auxiliary at St. Francis.
 She has been a lifelong resident of Levittown, having attended St. Michael the Archangel grade school and Bishop Conwell HS.
 She is a member of St. Frances Cabrini parish and lives in Thornridge with her husband, Robert, and their two daughters, Madison and Rebecca.

 Monsignor Michael McCormac